somnambulist-tech/domain/README.md

    * Contracts - value object interface definitions
    * Types - a collection of value-objects, enumerations and an aggregate root
    * AggregateRoot - an aggregate root stub implementation that can raise events
+   * AbstractEntity and AbstractEntityCollection - child entities and helper for an aggregate root
  * Events
    * EventBus interface / abstract event
    * SF Messenger EventBus implementation